Yousousen/bsc_physics_cleaner/README.md

 1. Set `drive_folder` to save files to your desired google drive directory.
 2. Comment (not uncomment) the first line of the drive mounting cell.
 3. Comment (not uncomment) the first line of the `pip install` cell.
-4. Follow _How to use this notebook_ at the top of the script.
+4. The rest is the same as running locally, i.e. as in _Using the scripts on a local machine_.

 ### Using the scripts on (MMAAMS) workstation